Like many a woman before and since, Yusra had a dream: to go up to Cambridge, and become a fellow at Newnham College.

 Post-Script: That we know anything at all about Yusra’s trowelblazing activities is owing to the work of people like Pamela Jane Smith, Jane Callander, Elizabeth Edwards and archivists in the Pitt Rivers Museum andMAN, Paris.
 All of the above is based on PJS’s original research – you can read about the thrilling rediscovery of Garrod’s “lost” papers (and more Garrod goodness) here.

 Post-script 2: The original article was based on PJS’ research, but following comments on io9.com (see here), I’ve updated the post to give the correct spellings for the villages & changed ‘destroyed’ to ‘depopulated’.
 Both villages were attacked and shelled during Operation Shoter, but many of Ijzim buildings went on to be used by new immigrants post-1948.
-[I've kept the original spellings in place to help anyone following an internet paper trail, as suspect these spelling amy reflect transliteration of original texts/early 20thC pubs]
+[I’ve kept the original spellings in place to help anyone following an internet paper trail, as suspect these spelling may reflect transliteration of original texts/early 20thC pubs]

 Written & posted by Tori